Baccalaureate & Graduate Nursing Programs

 - Procedures for Accreditation of Baccalaureate & Graduate Degree Nursing Programs (Amended April 28, 2012)

-To be used for baccalaureate and graduate nursing program on-site evaluations occurring after January 1, 2010.
+To be used for baccalaureate and graduate nursing programs hosting an on-site evaluation after January 1, 2014.

 - Fee Structure